greenelab/knowledge-graph-review/manuscript.md

 An open area of exploration is to adapt these methods to accommodate knowledge graphs that have a large number of edges.

 Matrix factorization is a powerful technique that represents high dimensional data in a low dimensional space.
+The representation of a knowledge graph in this reduced space does not meet our definition of a knowledge graph; however, this representation supports many use cases including similarity-based (e.g., cosine similarity [@M426c5kn]) and machine learning applications.
-Common approaches involve using SVD, Laplacian eigenmaps or variants of the two to decompose matrices into smaller rectangular forms.
+Common matrix factorization approaches involve using SVD, Laplacian eigenmaps or variants of the two to decompose matrices into smaller rectangular forms.
 Regarding knowledge graphs, the adjacency matrix ($A$) is the typical matrix that gets decomposed, but the laplacian matrix ($L=D-A$) can be used as well.
 Despite reported success, the dependence on matrices creates an issue of scalability as matrices of large networks may reach memory limitations.
 Furthermore, the approaches we discussed consider all edge types as equivalent.